e-mail: bok@dhit.pl

 Apart from immense power, neodymium magnets have the following advantages:

-• Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+• Wide application in advanced technologically fields – are used in hard drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: